EducationShinyAppTeam/Data_Visualization/docs/README.md

 # APP_DESCRIPTION

 The goal of this app is to let users familiar with graphing codes.
-Also, this app is focused on the common types of xyz.